AlexSimmonsFCC/geo_hash_testing/README.md

 # Sample
 A sample app can be found [here](http://bit.ly/2vLojXH).
 This uses the module to generate a geohash grid based on the current map view extent.
-It then sends off a series of queries to a feature service to find out the number of features within (or intersect) each geohash grid shape and displays this to the user.
+It then sends off a series of queries to a feature service to find out the number of features within (or that intersect) each geohash grid shape and displays this to the user.

 # Using
 Start by cloning the repo and ensure you have a copy of the modules folder.
 Point to the modules folder in the head of your HTML file